isomerpages/nlb-biblioasia/_holding-area/The Early History of Printing in Singapore.md

 By 1841, the Mission Press of the ABCFM had printed over 14 million pages of works, with Chinese forming the bulk, and the rest in Malay, Bugis, Siamese, Japanese and English.[^20] One significant publication that they produced was the *Sejarah Melayu* (*Malay Annals*), published in 1840.
 This is the first printed edition of the *Sulalat al-Salatin* (*Genealogy of Kings*).
 Written in Jawi and edited by Munshi Abdullah, this 17th-century court text is one of the most important sources on the history of early Singapore.[^21]

-The Mission Press of the ABCFM also produced the earliest extant Chinese publication printed in Singapore in the National Library’s collection: 全人矩矱 (*Quan Ren Ju Yue*), translated as The Perfect Man’s Model or The Complete Duty of Man.
+The Mission Press of the ABCFM also produced the earliest extant Chinese publication printed in Singapore in the National Library’s collection: 全人矩矱 (*Quan Ren Ju Yue*), translated as *The Perfect Man’s Model* or *The Complete Duty of Man*.
 It was written by German Protestant missionary Karl Friedrich August Gützlaff under the pen name 爱汉者 (“Lover of the Chinese”) and printed in 3,000 copies by 坚夏书院 (Jian Xia Shuyuan), the printing arm of the American mission in Singapore.
 The book presents Jesus as the “perfect man” through the tenets of Confucianism.[^22]

 #### **Lithography in Malay Printing**